JosuaKrause/Bubble-Sets/readme.md

         // the list of groups
         List<Group> items = null;

-        // make the outlines smooth and use bubble sets AbstractShapeGenerator shapeGenerator = new BSplineShapeGenerator(new BubbleSet());
+        // use bubble sets and make the outlines smooth and less complex
+        // to draw by simplifying the raw points AbstractShapeGenerator shapeGenerator = new ShapeSimplifier(
+                new BSplineShapeGenerator(new ShapeSimplifier(
+                        new PolygonShapeGenerator(new BubbleSet()))), 2.0);

         // generate shapes for each group
         Shape[] shapes = shapeGenerator.createShapesForGroups(items);